ncatlab/nlab-content/pages/15569.md

 | 2  | [[11d Chern-Simons theory]] |  | [[RR-fields]] in [[type II string theory]] |

 In all of these higher dimensional cases the inter-geometric aspect appears.
 Where one assigned an [[elliptic cohomology theory]] to [[worldsheets]] equipped with polarization structure, it is only the [[arithmetic geometry]]  cases of [[supersingular elliptic curves]] which contribute; similarly in the higher dimensional cases it is the [[Artin-Mazur formal groups]] in positive [[characteristic]] which induce at the given height to the [[Calabi-Yau cohomology]].
 Finding the higher analog of the [[string orientation of tmf]] for these higher dimensional cases is as desirable as it seems to be intractable without some more inter-geometric theory to guide one.

 Here we will not present solutions to these rather deep questions.
 But we do want to discuss something that looks like steps in the right direction.

-Notice that the idea of "inter-geometric theory" is ancient, it originates with the [[synthetic geometry]] of Euclid which, with the parallel axiom removed, subsumes Euclidean, elliptic and hyperbolic geometry.
+Notice that the idea of "inter-geometric theory" is ancient, it originates with the [[synthetic geometry]] of Euclid which, with the parallel axiom removed, subsumes Euclidean, elliptic and hyperbolic geometry:

 | [[synthetic geometry]]  |
 |-------------------------|